Common Co-Occurring Diagnoses in People With Eating Disorders and How Ezer Psychotherapy Treats Them

 3. Integrated Care for Co-Occurring Conditions

-Our therapists address anxiety, depression, PTSD, OCD, ADHD, and other diagnoses simultaneously with eating disorder treatment, because treating one without the other often leads to relapse.
+Our therapists address anxiety, depression, PTSD, OCD, ADHD, substance use concerns, and other diagnoses alongside eating disorder treatment, because untreated co-occurring symptoms can contribute to relapse risk and ongoing distress [15].

 4. Virtual Therapy Access

-Our secure online sessions make it easy for clients across Minnesota, Wisconsin, Florida, and North Dakota to access treatment from the comfort of home.
+Our secure online sessions make it easier for clients across Minnesota, Wisconsin, Florida, and North Dakota to access specialized treatment from the comfort of home.

 FAQs About Eating Disorders and Co-Occurring Diagnoses